-To test these ideas, I use novel machine learning approaches to examine rich conversational data on Twitter and Product Hunt, an online community for discovering early-stage entrepreneurial products.
+In my dissertation, I use novel machine learning approaches to examine rich conversational data on Twitter and Product Hunt, an online community for discovering early-stage entrepreneurial products.
+Outside of my dissertation work, I also use big data on Twitter, Amazon, and the App Store to provide entrepreneurs with insights on how to leverage their digital relationships.

 Greve, Henrich R., & Jamie Seoyeon Song.
 2017.
 “Amazon Warrior: How a Platform Can Restructure Industry Power and Ecology” in Advances in Strategic Management, vol. 37